What is Supply Chain Analysis?

 4. What are the Challenges of Supply Chain Analysis?

-Some of the core challenges include data availability and quality, multiple sales channels, and organizational change.
+Major challenges include managing data quality, handling multiple channels, and adjusting to organizational changes.